ahudsonelectric/TOR-Hidden-Service-Verification/README.md

 * [Internet Explorer](https://github.com/arrase/TOR-Hidden-Service-Verification/wiki/Install-a-decent-browser)

-## Future:
+## Developers:

-A way to automatically maintain a list of trusted mirrors for help user to reconnect if one mirror is offline

-## Developers: Adding support to Hidden Service Verification to your client
+Adding support to Hidden Service Verification to your client:

 If you are developing a client for a Tor hidden service you will find instructions to add support for the verification of the domain to your application in the [wiki](https://github.com/arrase/TOR-Hidden-Service-Verification/wiki)

+## Install:

+All you need to know is [here](https://github.com/arrase/TOR-Hidden-Service-Verification/wiki).

 ## Be a contributor: